rmrk-team/EquippableEIP/README.md

      * @param assetId ID of the asset of which we are retrieving
      * @return metadataURI The metadata URI of the asset
      * @return equippableGroupId ID of the equippable group this asset belongs to
-     * @return baseAddress The address of the base the part belongs to
+     * @return catalogAddress The address of the catalog the part belongs to
      * @return partIds An array of IDs of parts included in the asset */ function getAssetAndEquippableData(uint256 tokenId, uint64 assetId)